yss2333/Jay_Song/README.md

 - <u>Statistical Analysis using R<u> :
    * <a href="https://github.com/yss2333/Sejun-Song/blob/main/Statistical%20Investigation%20%26%20Data%20Analysis.pdf"> Social Media Usage Analysis </a>:
         To determine the effect of social media usage on students’ academic performance and mental health according to various factors which gives an insight about the statistical analysis using <b>R</b>.
+   * <a href="https://github.com/yss2333/Sejun-Song/blob/main/Statistical%20Investigation%20%26%20Data%20Analysis.pdf>(https://github.com/yss2333/Sejun-Song/blob/main/Regression%20Modeling%20Project%20-%20Real%20Estate%20Sales.pdf"> Real Estate Sales Analysis </a>:
+        To analyze the data on real estate to predict the house price and identify a relationship between various factors and the sale price of houses using <b>R</b>.
    * <a href="https://github.com/yss2333/Sejun-Song/blob/main/Statistical%20Investigation%20%26%20Data%20Analysis.pdf](https://github.com/yss2333/Sejun-Song/blob/main/Regression%20Modeling%20Project%20-%20Real%20Estate%20Sales.pdf"> Real Estate Sales Analysis </a>:
         To analyze the data on real estate to predict the house price and identify a relationship between various factors and the sale price of houses using <b>R</b>.